becali12/AI_basics/README.md

-This repository contains various Python scripts experimenting with OpenAI and other LLM (Large Language Model) provider features.
+This repository is my playground for LLM stuff.
+It contains various Python scripts, Next.js apps, and others, experimenting with OpenAI, vercel SDK, and other LLM related tools.
 The goal is to explore different capabilities, APIs, and techniques for working with AI-powered applications.